stereobooster/zipper/Readme.md

   - It removes all duplicate nodes and changes edges to point to de-duped nodes.
     - Node is duplicate if it has the same `originalId`, `start` and `end` and same children (after de-duplication)
   - This is very similar to [Shared Packed Parse Forest](https://lark-parser.readthedocs.io/en/latest/_static/sppf/sppf.html), except this representation doesn't have ambiguation-nodes
-    - It hints how to implement transformation to SPPF
+    - It hints how to implement transformation of the result to SPPF
-    - But I wonder if it possible to modify algorithm to produce SPPF right away
-  - The compaction algorithm is a total mess
   - If it is possible to compact final result, it means that **memoization doesn't fully work**.
 It memoizes some nodes, but not all of them
     - Which means that either I messed up implementation
     - Or that it works the same in the original paper
+  - The compaction algorithm is a total mess

 ## Next